thomasglasser/Tommys-Json-Generator/src/guides/kamikotization.md

 You can create abilities [here](https://beta-jsons.thomasglasser.dev/mineraculous/ability/).
 Select an ability type and fill out the fields.
 Once you have created the ability, save the file in the path `data/<namespace>/mineraculous/abilities/<id>.json`.
-For more advanced creators, you can use a mod to add to the `mineraculous:ability_serializer` registry for more complex abilities and use [Data Generation](https://docs.neoforged.net/docs/resources/#data-generation) to create the JSON files.
+For more advanced addons, you can use a Java mod to add to the `mineraculous:ability_serializer` registry for more complex abilities and use [Data Generation](https://docs.neoforged.net/docs/resources/#data-generation) to create the JSON files.

 ## Creating the Kamikotization